matheusolivesilva/doctors-office/README.md

 # Doctor's Office
 This Symfony API manages doctor's office.
-Can be used for an software which needs to: create, maintain and/or generate data about them.
+Can be used for a software which needs to: create, maintain and/or generate data about them.

 ## Installing and using
 1. First of all, you must to have docker installed in your machine ([follow the steps in documentation](https://docs.docker.com/get-docker/)]